grunwaldlab/aps_workshop/README.md

 ### Next steps for manual workflow

 The above exercises were intended to give a framework for what is involved in analysis of ONT Nanopore long read data, when we do each step manually.
-A full analysis of the reads of several bacterial strains is multi-step and dictated by a researcher's specific goals.
+A full analysis of Nanopore data is multi-step and dictated by a researcher's specific goals.

 ------------------------------------------------------------------------